 Hazing: Engaging in any action or activity that causes or is likely to cause reckless or intentionally physical or mental discomfort or distress, that may demean, degrade, or disgrace any person, regardless of location, intent, or consent of participants, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
 Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of this rule.

 Physical Harm or Direct Threats of Harm: Engaging in physical violence of any nature against any person, on or off campus.
 This includes fighting, assaulting; battering; using a knife, gun, or other weapon; physically abusing, restraining or transporting someone against their will; or acting in a manner that threatens or endangers the physical health or safety of any person or causes reasonable apprehension of such harm.

 Violation of No Contact Order: When an individual violates the terms of an active No Contact Order.

 Weapons: Possessing, using, or storing firearms, explosives (including firecrackers), weapons, or dangerous chemicals on College property or in the course of any College activity, except as specifically authorized under applicable state law.
 This includes, but is not limited to, BB guns, air soft guns, paintball guns, knives, swords, crossbows, handguns, shotguns, and rifles.

-D.12 Violation of the College's Sex and Gender Harassment, Discrimination, and Misconduct Policy
+D.12 Violation of the College's Title IX or Discrimination and Harassment Policy